Abimael10/anomaly-grid/USER_MANUAL.md

 In these cases, the library gracefully degrades by:
 - Using uniform distributions as fallbacks
-- Skipping spectral analysis while preserving other scores
+- Skipping spectral analysis while preserving other scores -- working on it
-- Providing warning messages instead of crashing
+- Providing warning messages instead of crashing -- still working on it

 ## Testing and Validation